A master’s program based on field data and measurable results.

 By continually optimizing our curriculum in consultation with industry experts, we’ve achieved remarkable results: 85 to 90% of our graduates find jobs within three months of graduation.
 Within six months, that figure approaches 100%.

 The Gabelli School MSQF degree prepares students to capitalize on the financial industry’s growing reliance on quantitative analysis.
-By mastering skills in data management, modeling, finance theory, and computer programming, students position themselves to land some of the financial world’s most sophisticated and competitive jobs.
+By mastering skills in data science, modeling, finance theory, machine learning, fintech, and computer programming, students position themselves to land some of the financial world’s most sophisticated and competitive jobs.

 The rigorous curriculum develops skills in: